vd1310/PyCitySchoolsChallenge/README.md

 #### 2. How is the school summary affected?
-###### As we can see only Thomas High School are impacted and reduced slightly, refr to below images for comparison results:
+###### As we can see only Thomas High School are impacted and reduced, refer to below images for comparison results:

 ###### Changed school summary results